percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 - `spec.primaryCluster` *(required, string)*: Logical name of the desired primary cluster.
 Must equal exactly one `clusters[].name`.
 Editing this triggers a planned switchover, or a force failover if `allowForceFailover` is true and the current primary is unreachable.
 - `spec.allowForceFailover` *(optional, default: `false`)*: When true, the controller is permitted to use `forcePrimaryCluster()` if a `primaryCluster` change is requested while the current primary is unreachable.
 When false, the controller blocks and surfaces a condition.
 Default `false` because force failover is destructive (data correctness can suffer).
+- `spec.mysqlshellRunner.image` *(required, string)*: Container image used for the `mysqlshell-runner` Pod and the `createReplicaCluster` Job.
+Must contain a `mysqlsh` binary on `PATH`.
+The mysqlsh version should match the major version of the MySQL endpoints participating in this ClusterSet (e.g. 8.0 endpoints → 8.0 mysqlsh).
+See §5.6 for the rationale.
 - `spec.clusters[]` *(required, length >= 2)*: List of clusters participating in the ClusterSet.
 Each entry:
   - `name` *(required, immutable per entry)*: Logical handle used in `primaryCluster`, status, annotations.
 Must match `[a-z0-9-]{1,63}`.
 Immutable once observed in status; renames go through remove + re-add.
   - `endpoints[]` *(required, length >= 1)*: List of host:port pairs the controller can use to reach the cluster's MySQL members.
 Controller picks the first reachable.
 Multiple entries allow the controller's own connection to survive single-member failures.